 More than 40 female adults and teenagers have accused Cummings of harassment, sexual assault, or abuse since former Riverside student Emily Hickman told FITSNews her story on September 26, 2020, according to sources close to the situation.

 Cummings reportedly died by hanging on September 22, 2020.
 He was the focus of a sexual assault investigation that had just launched the previous day – when Hickman reported Cummings to Greer, South Carolina police.

-Hickman and the other alleged victims are in the process of filing a federal class-action lawsuit against Greenville County School District and Principal Darrah Huffman, according to our sources.
+Hickman and the other alleged victims are in the process of filing a federal class-action lawsuit against Greenville County School District, according to our sources.
 It will likely be the first of multiple lawsuits filed about Eric Cummings.

 The federal lawsuit will accuse the Greenville County School District — the largest school district in South Carolina — and Huffman of negligence for allegedly protecting Cummings after officials were aware of his inappropriate and predatory behavior, according to our sources.